zeroc-ice/freeze/java/BuildInstructions.md

 ### Slice to Java and Slice to Freeze Java Compilers

-You will need the slice2java and slice2freezej compilers, which are implemented in C++.
+You will need the Slice-to-Java and Slice-to-Freeze-Java compilers, which are implemented in C++.
 These compilers are included in the Ice and Freeze binary distributions.

 ### Java Version